grycap/im/doc/source/client.rst

   plugin check the documentation of the Azure python SDK:
   `here <https://docs.microsoft.com/en-us/python/azure/python-sdk-azure-authenticate?view=azure-python>`_

 * ``token`` indicates the OpenID token associated to the credential.
-This field is used in the EGI and OCCI plugins.
+This field is used in the EGI, OCCI plugins and also to authenticate with the InfrastructureManager.
+To refer to the output of a command you must use the function "command(command)" as shown in the examples.

 * ``vo`` indicates the VO name associated to the credential.
 This field is used in the EGI plugin.